 As every share belongs to one specific company instead of being focused on the economic status of a country or whole industry (as is the case if you choose to spread bet on Forex or indices), when you trade shares it’s possible to research in a more focused way about the company which you believe will increase its value.

 Spread betting gives traders the ability to speculate on many thousands of different shares across a variety of shares markets around the globe.

 A bond is an interest or debt bearing instrument which can be traded and represent one way for governments and companies to raise sufficient money so that they are able to pay for their investments.

 Should any future change to long term rate of interest be something that interests you, it could be worth trying to speculate on bonds.
 A lot of investors choose to include bonds in their investment portfolio since they have a reputation for stability and safety when compared to stock market trades.
 Some investors also choose to trade in bonds as a way of hedging against any pre-existing government bond holdings.

-Are there any charges which you will encounter if you begin spread betting?
-All too often, new traders fail to discover that there are several different charges until it is too late.
 Here, we look at the main costs which you will probably encounter once you start trading with a spread betting firm.

 Most companies which offer spread betting use their prices to persuade new clients to register for their services, using the most popular markets when advertising their services and on their sites.
 However, in cases where spreads are smaller, it is possible the overnight charge or margin requirement could be higher.
 They may also be a minimum limit placed on the capital spend allowed per trade.
 Check out these numbers before opening an account.